Troubleshooting

 Most over-quota cases come from one of these patterns:

-Once your bot is running again, you can keep usage from spiking by asking it to clean up periodically.
+The bot keeps running while flagged, so you can clean up directly via chat.
 In a chat with the bot, send something like:

 Show me the 10 largest files and folders in /home/node/.openclaw,